Student Affairs Operations

 Act 82 of 2005 provides a tuition and waiver assistance program for soldiers and airmen of the Arkansas National Guard.
 Members of the Arkansas National Guard should contact the Student Accounts Office for information.

-Arkansas National Guard Tuition Incentive Program (G-TIP)
+Arkansas National Guard Tuition Waiver Program (formerly G-TIP)

 Students who cease attendance at Arkansas Tech University without completing and receiving a grade in one or more courses due to military activation or deployment may receive compensation for the resulting monetary loss as provided by Act 85 of 2005.
 Please contact the Registrar’s Office for information.